spaceconcordia/vagrant/README.md

 1. Run `git pull`.
 If there were no changes to the repository, simply run `vagrant up`.
 Otherwise, run `vagrant up --provision`.

-1. If the SSH banner says that packages need to be upgraded, run `sudo apt update; sudo apt upgrade`.

 1. Run `cd /vagrant/space-concordia` and start hacking!

 1. When you are finished, run `logout` or Ctrl-D. If you think you will resmume